 Hospital cash insurance

-Hospital cash insurance gives you a fixed agreed amount for each day that you spend in the hospital for treatment or surgery.
+Another type of health insurance is the hospital cash insurance.
+Hospital cash insurance gives you a pre-agreed fixed amount for each day that you spend in the hospital for treatment or surgery.
 This policy is also subject to waiting periods and the number of days spent in hospital.
 There may also be limits on how many days of hospital benefits you can claim in a year or in your lifetime.

 Hospital CashPlus by MSIG Insurance Company is a good example of this type of plan.